-- 1. Wherever possible, assessment of written tests, takes place on the basis of previously established model answers and criteria, which can possibly be modified as a result from correcting the tests. - The assessment method is sufficiently transparent that the examinees can see how the results of the tests were established. - 3.
+- 1. Wherever possible, assessment of written tests, takes place on the basis of previously established model answers and criteria, which can possibly be modified as a result of correcting the tests. - 2.
+The assessment method is sufficiently transparent that the examinees can see how the results of the tests were established. - 3.
 In cases of tests of an examination given and assessed by more than one examiner, the Examination Board ensures that the examiners' assessment is based on the same criteria.
 If necessary, it shall appoint a supervising examiner for conducting the tests.

-Article 4.3 - Determining the grades: rounding off, averaging, passing, grade floor
+Article 4.3 - Determining the grades: absolute cut-off score, rounding off, averaging, passing, grade floor

-- 1. Examinations and tests are assessed with grades on the scale 0.0 10.0, accurate to one decimal point, where a 5.5 is the lowest pass grade. - In derogation from this rule, sufficient results of examinations and tests taken (whether or not in the context of an international exchange programme) at a foreign university will be registered as a 'pass'.
-Furthermore, practical tests may be assessed with a 'pass' or 'fail'. - Tests assessed with a 'pass' or 'fail' cannot be averaged nor included in the GPA calculation. - 2.
+- 1. Examinations and tests are assessed with grades on the scale 0.0 10.0, accurate to one decimal point..
+The Thesis Trajectory is assessed with grades 0.0 10.0, accurate to 0.5 point. - The lowest passing grade for an examination or a test is 5.5.
+This grade is determined according to the absolute cut-off score, wherein the number of points for a sufficient grade is established exante. - 3.
+In derogation from paragraph 1, sufficient results of examinations and tests taken (whether or not in the context of an international exchange programme) at a foreign university will be registered as a 'pass'.
+Furthermore, practical tests may be assessed with a 'pass' or 'fail'.

+Tests assessed with a 'pass' or 'fail' cannot be averaged nor included in the GPA calculation. - 4.
 If grades have to be rounded off and averaged within a course, or between examination parts or to determine the GPA or the classification the following rules apply by default: - unless otherwise stated in the study guide or the relevant course manual, grades are averaged according to the weighted average of the credits, where the average is rounded off to the nearest decimal place.
 For example, if rounded off to one decimal place, 5.450 is rounded to 5.5, and 6.9449 is rounded to a 6.9.
-If rounded off to two decimal places (for example to calculate the overall GPA or a cum laude) a 8.2449 is rounded to a 8.24 and a 8.2450 is rounded to a 8.25, etc.; - in case the assessment of a course is based on more than one test, then the rule applies that the separate tests are rounded off at one decimal place and the final grade is rounded to one decimal place.
+If rounded off to two decimal places (for example to calculate the overall GPA or a cum laude) an 8.2449 is rounded to an 8.24 and an 8.2450 is rounded to an 8.25, etc.;

+in case the assessment of a course is based on more than one test, then the rule applies that the separate tests are rounded off at one decimal place and the final grade is rounded to one decimal place.
 All intermediate computations are not rounded off.
 The same applies if the assessment of one test in fact consists of two parts (such as partly multiple-choice questions and partly open questions): both parts must be considered as separate tests.
+For example: